cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 This is normal.
 Cypress modifies the traffic between your server and the browser.
 The browser notices this and displays a certificate warning.
 However, this is purely cosmetic and does not alter the way your application under test runs in any way, so you can safely ignore this warning.

-## {% fa fa-angle-right %} Is there an option to run Cypress headlessly with DevTools open?
+## {% fa fa-angle-right %} Is there an option to run Cypress in CI with DevTools open?
 We want to track network and console issues.

-No. This is definitely the motivation behind {% issue 448 "this open issue" %}, but there is not a way to run Cypress headlessly with DevTools open.
+No. This is definitely the motivation behind {% issue 448 "this open issue" %}, but there is not a way to run Cypress in `cypress run` with DevTools open.

-You may try running the tests locally and {% url "select the Electron browser" launching-browsers#Electron-Browser %}, that's as close as you'll get with DevTools open and replicating the environment that was run headlessly.
+You may try running the tests locally and {% url "select the Electron browser" launching-browsers#Electron-Browser %}, that is as close as you will get with DevTools open and replicating the environment that was run during `cypress run`.

 ## {% fa fa-angle-right %} How do I run the server and tests together and then shutdown the server?